vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/theme.md

 VuePress has a default theme out of the box, which is applied to our documentation site you are currently browsing.

-If you don’t specify the theme to use, the default theme will be used automatically.
+If you don't specify the theme to use, the default theme will be used automatically.

 To configure the default theme, you need to import and use it in your config file via the [theme](https://v2.vuepress.vuejs.org/reference/config.html#theme) option: